- Critic's Rating - 7/107/10

 Apart from the absurdly popped up dance number, the screenplay does roughly change gears, frequently in the first half.
-The proceedings really take quite a time to settle, and then pace swiftly in full force during second half, to successfully convey the prime point convincingly towards the end.
-Maybe, that too much was happening because there is too much to show about her life so eventful yet short lasting.
-Clearly, the second half is anyday a better executed one, when our Queen takes the entire matter in her hands; giving away both subtle and loud takes on feminism and nationalism.
+The proceedings take quite a time to settle, and then pace swiftly during second half, to successfully convey the prime point towards the end.
+Maybe, that too much was happening because there is too much to show about the Queen’s life so eventful yet short lasting.
+Clearly, the second half is anyday a better executed one, where our Queen takes the entire matter in her hands, giving away both subtle and loud takes on feminism and nationalism.

-Narrating an extraordinary tale right from birth (in 1828) to death (in 1858) of Rani Lakshmibai, this movie still felt slightly long at a runtime of around 150 minutes.
+Narrating an extraordinary tale right from birth (in 1828) to death (in 1858) of Rani Lakshmibai, this movie still feels slightly long at a runtime of around 150 minutes.
 Inducing goosebumps perpetually, this one chooses to prefer substance over style, making me applaud the Queen and her acts of valor throughout, portrayed ably by Kangana Ranaut and the grandeur.